top of page

 Excess Sebum and Clogged Pores

 When your sebaceous glands produce too much oil, it can pool within the pore.
 This excess sebum mixes with dead skin cells, makeup, and environmental pollutants, creating a blockage.
 This plug, known as a comedone, can oxidize and turn dark when exposed to air, forming a blackhead.
-As the plug grows, it physically stretches the elastic walls of the pore, making it appear much larger and more noticeable.
+As the plug grows, it may contribute to the appearance of enlarged pores and more noticeable.

 Sun Damage and Loss of Collagen